 HOMOCYSTEINE AND THYROID

 In hypothyroidism, all chemical reactions in the body are slowed.
-This can become an issue especially with an amino acid called Homocysteine.
+This can become an issue, especially with an amino acid called Homocysteine.
 Homocysteine is damaging to our bodies and can significantly increase the risk of heart disease and strokes.
 I like to describe homocysteine as “sandpaper” because it irritates everything it contacts.

 In all cases of hypothyroidism, it is critical to screen and continue to monitor Homocysteine levels.

-Testing: Homocysteine Blood Test (click for Europe)
+Testing: Homocysteine Blood Test

 Food sensitivity can be a trigger and a promoter of hypothyroidism.
 Don’t mistake sensitivity for allergy (peanut, shellfish, etc.).
 Certain foods can produce persistent low-grade inflammation that can damage the gut function, immune system, brain, and thyroid.

 Since most cases of hypothyroidism involve a dysfunctional immune system, testing for food sensitivities can be tricky.
 Why?
 Common tests for food sensitivities look at antibodies to foods.
-The more antibodies you have, the larger inflammatory reaction you’ll have the next time you eat that food.
+The more antibodies you have, the larger the inflammatory reaction you’ll have the next time you eat that food.
 Those with thyroid-related immune system issues may struggle to produce antibodies to those foods creating a false negative result on testing (even though other inflammatory pathways are active).
 Because of this, I recommend the MRT Food Sensitivity Panel for people with thyroid issues.

-The MRT checks to see how much contents white blood cells release when triggered by a certain food.
-The more the white blood cell empties, the larger assumed reaction.
+The MRT checks to see how much content white blood cells release when triggered by a certain food.
+The more the white blood cell empties, the larger the assumed reaction.
 Because MRT does not solely rely on antibodies, it makes it a much more useful food sensitivity test for those with hypothyroidism.